Background pattern

 1. What is Manerix and what is it used for

-Manerix contains the active ingredient moclobemide, which belongs to a group of medications called antidepressants.
+Manerix contains the active substance moclobemide, which belongs to a group of medicines called antidepressants.

-Moclobemide increases the levels of substances responsible for the transmission of nerve impulses within the brain.
-The increase in these levels, to normal values, helps to improve your depression.
+Moclobemide increases the levels of substances responsible for transmitting nerve impulses in the brain.
+The increase in these levels, up to normal values, helps to improve your depression.

 Manerix is indicated for major depression.

-If you suffer from depression, you may experience depressive mood and/or loss of interest or pleasure in your usual activities.
-You may also experience one or more of the following symptoms: significant weight gain or loss without dieting, sleep disturbances, restlessness, apathy, loss of energy, feelings of uselessness, excessive or unnecessary feelings of guilt, or loss of concentration.
+If you are suffering from depression, you may have a depressed mood and/or loss of interest or pleasure in your usual activities.
+You may also experience one or more of the following symptoms: significant weight gain or loss without dieting, sleep disturbances, restlessness, apathy, loss of energy, feelings of worthlessness, excessive or inappropriate guilt, or loss of concentration.

-2. What you need to know before starting to take Manerix
+2. What you need to know before you take Manerix

 Do not take Manerix

--If you are taking medications that contain selegiline (used in Parkinson's disease), bupropion (used in smoking cessation), triptans (used in migraines), petidina and tramadol (used to relieve pain), dextromethorphan (used to relieve cough), linezolid (antibiotic).
+• If you are taking medicines that contain selegiline (a medicine used in Parkinson's disease), bupropion (a medicine used in smoking cessation), triptans (medicines used in migraines), pethidine and tramadol (medicines used to relieve pain), dextromethorphan (a medicine to relieve cough), or linezolid (an antibiotic).

-This medication should not be used in children.
+This medicine should not be used in children.

 Warnings and precautions